fnSuperTrucker/rumblenewsbot/README.md

-this is the story 0of a name tag wearer
+this is the story of a name tag wearer